-Next 10 Ventures, a new venture capital (VC) firm focused on the global creator economy, has announced its first round of minority investments.
+Next 10 Ventures, a new venture capital firm, recently announced an inaugural round of investments.
 Among the companies who will benefit are several in the edtech sector, but this is not surprising.
 Next 10 Ventures also recently announced a new incubator for founders in the edtech space.

 Next 10 Ventures’ First Round of Minority Investments

-Next 10 Venture’s first investments will fuel innovation at several companies, including the US-based GoMeta, which provides a software suite to anyone who wants to develop interactive content on their own for AR, VR, gaming, or education experiences; SuperBam a creator-first digital rights management provider; STAGE TEN, a live social broadcasting platform; and AnalyzeLog, a digital platform for kids and family creators.
+Next 10 Venture’s first investments will fuel innovation at several companies, including GoMeta, which is a software suite designed to help people develop their own AR and VR experiences; SuperBam, which is the field of digital rights management; STAGE TEN, an innovative broadcasting platform; and AnalyzeLog, a platform designed for child and family creators.

 In a press release issued on February 6, Dmitry Shapiro, Co-Founder and CEO of GoMeta and former CTO of MySpace, explained, “At GoMeta, we are focused on building next-generation creativity tools.
 Next 10 Ventures, with its focus on the global creator ecosystem, has been a powerful partner in these endeavors.”
 Shapiro also observed, “The Next 10 Ventures team has unique expertise and background that will help us bring powerful creative tools to millions of people globally.”

 Shapiro is right to point out that Next 10 Ventures is not only bringing capital but also a lot of expertise to the table that seems bound to support founders and startups.